zandax online course logo

 Would you like to know where you fall on the behavior spectrum?
 Does your response to events sometimes surprise you?

-Our free 3-Minute Assertiveness Test has been used by thousands of people to assess (anonymously) critical aspects of their behavior.
-Complete it and you can download an immediate and detailed report on the sort of mistakes you make – and how to fix them!
-It's fun, easy to do - and will show you how to fix your behavior in areas that may surprise you!
+Our free 3-Minute Assertiveness Test has been used by thousands of people to assess (anonymously) critical aspects of their assertive behavior.
+Complete it and you can immediately download a detailed report on the sort of mistakes you make – and how to fix them!
+It's fun, easy to do - and will show you how to become more assertive in ways that may surprise you!

-Here's a great way to check your behavior type:
+Here's a great way to check how assertive you are:

 • Anonymous - none of your details are stored!